JonathanReeve/course-computational-literary-analysis-readings/content/index.md

   - Literary interpretation of the results
   - Integration of the computational analysis with the literary argument

-As with homework, please email me your final projects.
+As with homework, please submit these on CourseWorks, or email them to me if you don't have access to CourseWorks.
 You may optionally submit your final project to the course git repository, making it public, for a 5% bonus.

 [For a more thorough set of recommendations and instructions for the final project, see the final-project-instructions.md file in the course repository.]()